KennyNgu99/Reinforcement-Learning-ML---PPO---Filter-Tuning/README.md

 # Reinforcement-Learning_(ML)_PPO_Microwave Filter-Tuning
-## Brief Description: Apply Proximal Policy Optimization (PPO) algorithm to tune microwave filter automatically.
+Brief Description: Apply Proximal Policy Optimization (PPO) algorithm to tune microwave filter automatically.

 **_About The Project_**<br />
-Manufactured RF filter will need to go through the filter tuning process to guarantee the performance without compromising.
+- Manufactured RF filter will need to go through the filter tuning process to guarantee the performance without compromising.
+- Type some Markdown on the left